featurehub-io/featurehub/sdks/typescript/featurehub-javascript-client-sdk/README.md

 ### **Important Note**

 If you are using nodejs, this documentation is the same, but your library is [featurehub-javascript-node-sdk](https://www.npmjs.com/packages/featurehub-javascript-node-sdk) instead.
 If you are transitioning from the older libraries, the API is identical, simply replace the imported package.
+If you are using the browser, the documentation is the same, but your library is [featurehub-javascript-client-sdk](https://www.npmjs.com/featurehub-javascript-client-sdk).

 ## Changelog